chalupagrande/backtester/README.md

     ```

     This function will likely take advantage of the `client`, `portfolio`, `inc`, and `timeframe` properties of a service to achieve this.

+- **fetchAskBid()**
+  - TODO: write a function that will fetch historical ask bid data.
+- **format()**
+  - this is to format the data so that the order module will know what properties.
+It is not required, but could be helpful to format into the structure above.

 ## **Study**